Crystalline cohomology of rigid analytic spaces: Derived de Rham cohomology over

-\end{proof} Using the unfolding technique in Paragraph \ref{par unfold}, we can extend the affinoid construction of the analytic cotangent complex to the global case. \begin{corollary} Let $X\ra Y=\Spa(A)$ be a map of rigid spaces over $\Bdre$.
+Here the second isomorphism uses the fact that limit functors commute to each other, and the third isomorphism uses the flatness of $B_n$ over $B$. \end{proof} Using the unfolding technique in Paragraph \ref{par unfold}, we can extend the affinoid construction of the analytic cotangent complex to the global case. \begin{corollary} Let $X\ra Y=\Spa(A)$ be a map of rigid spaces over $\Bdre$.
 Then there exists a complex of sheaves of $A$-modules $\LL_{X/Y}^\an$ over $X$, such that for any affinoid open subset $U=\Spa(B)$ of $X$, we have a natural isomorphism

 The complex $\LL_{X/Y}^\an$ is called the \emph{analytic cotangent complex of $X$ over $Y$}. \end{corollary}

 Similarly, we could unfold the construction of the analytic derived de Rham complex to an arbitrary rigid space. \begin{proposition} Let $A\ra B$ be a map of topologically finite type algebras over $\Bdre$, and let $B \ra B_\bullet$ be a map from $B$ to a cosimplicial algebras over $\Bdre$, such that the associated map of rigid spaces $\Spa(B_\bullet)\ra \Spa(B)$ is a rigid open hypercovering.
 Then the induced filtered map below is an isomorphism